jsx/JSX/README.md

 INSTALLATION
 =======================

-The JSX compiler requires `node.js` v0.6.19 or later.
+The JSX compiler requires `node.js` v0.6.19 or later, and the SDK also requires Perl 5.10.0 or later.

 To setup JSX SDK , type the following command: